-There are plenty of easy food-related actions to lighten your carbon footprint while eating healthier.
+The environmental impact of the foods we eat has been getting more attention lately.
+Luckily, there are plenty of easy food-related actions to lighten your carbon footprint while making healthful food choices.

 Buy Locally and in Season

-Not only does eating locally grown fruits and vegetables save fossil fuel, food is likely fresher, tastes better, costs less and retains more nutrients.
-Plus, it supports local farmers and keeps dollars in the community.
+Eating locally grown fruits and vegetables helps cut back on fossil fuels used for long-distance transport.
+Plus, locally produced food is likely fresher and may taste better, cost less and retain more nutrients.
+And, it supports local farmers and keeps dollars in the community.
 Look for options at the grocery store from local farms.
-When possible, check out local farmers markets, as well as community-supported agriculture organizations, with the USDA's Local Food Directories.
+When possible, check out local farmers markets, as well as community-supported agriculture programs, with the USDA's Local Food Directories.

 Eat More Plant-based Foods

-Eating more plant-based protein foods such as beans, lentils and tofu in place of animal-based protein foods is one way to reduce your carbon footprint.
+Choosing more plant-based protein foods such as beans and lentils in place of animal-based protein foods is one way to reduce your carbon footprint.
+Plant-based eating styles use fewer natural resources and have been associated with less damage to the environment.

 Buying in bulk reduces the amount of plastic, paper, metal and energy that goes into manufacturing the packaging.
 If bulk isn't available, buy in larger packages such as "family sizes" rather than individual sizes.
-If you can, choose reusable materials like glass, metal and paper packaging over plastic packaging that may be thrown away.
+If you can, choose reusable containers and recycle materials like glass, metal, paper and plastic, if these items can be recycled in your area.

 Bring your own bags.
 Even reusing paper or plastic supermarket bags from previous visits can lessen the impact of the petroleum-based plastic bags used each year in the U.S., which often end up as litter, in the landfill and as a pollutant of our fresh waters and oceans.